 As of today tourists can’t make their application themselves as Syrian Ministry of Tourism requires all travelers to book trips through a tour operator.
 No matter which travel agency you use, they will not issue a tourist visa for you, but a security clearance.
 Security clearance is a formal document you need to be able to purchase a visa at the border and it allows you to travel to Syria only with the agency that obtained the document for you.
 It’s not recommended to make any travel arrangements until you have received the confirmation of your security clearance.
 When it’s granted, you may treat it like a letter of invitation.

 Security clearance comes as part of your travel package, usually takes between 2 to 3 weeks to be processed and is valid for 90 days from the date of issuance.

-For Damascus International Marathon, Go4Adventures LTD is the only licensed tour operator to register international runners and help with all visa formal documents.
+For Damascus Marathon, Go4Adventures LTD is the only licensed partner to register international runners and help with all visa formal documents.

 In general yes.
 The cities like Damascus or Aleppo are perfectly safe to visit.
 The life in these cities has returned to normal and there is no danger at all.
 However, there are places like the city of Idlib, which is the last war zone and tourists are not allowed to travel there.

 In some parts of Damascus you may occasionally come across military checkpoints where they check your bag and look for anyone looking suspicious.
 So security level is kept at high to prevent any issues.
 In Damascus nothing dangerous has happened for a long time now.

 The airport in Damascus doesn’t offer many international flight connections, so the most popular way is to travel by land from neighboring Lebanon.
 Beirut is only 120 km from Damascus and the transfer usually takes 4-5 hours, depending on traffic at the border.